 Uses of Jamunapari

-This goat is very suitable for commercial dairy production, and can also be used for meat production as well.
+This goat is very suitable for commercial dairy production, and can also be used for meat production.

-Vaccination is same as the Barbari goat click on the link below for more details.
+Vaccination is the same as the Barbari goat click on the link below for more details.

-For commercial production of Jamunapari goat, they need a good housing.
+For commercial production of Jamunapari goat, they need good housing.
 A room of 12×8 square feet is suitable for keeping 16 Jamunapari goats together.
 Make the house high from the ground.
-Floor should be dry, and housing should be ventilated.
+The floor should be dry, and housing should be ventilated.